-Each day, about 100 billion clicks are made on a web of HTML pages due to 55 trillion links.
+Each day, an estimated 100 billion clicks are made on the web due to 55 trillion links in HTML pages.
 That amount of links almost match the synaptic wiring of the human brain, but unlike the brain, the web double its capacity every two years.

-According to Go-gate, every minute over 13 000 iPhone apps are downloaded, 700 000 search queries made on Google, 370 000 minutes of voice calls are made on Skype and 168 million emails are sent.
+The numbers are of course increasing everywhere.
+Facebook has reached over 700 million users and each day there are 200 million Tweets being written on Twitter.
+According to Go-gate, every minute over 13 000 iPhone apps are downloaded, 700 000 search queries are made on Google, 370 000 minutes of voice calls are made on Skype and 168 million emails are sent.

 Dusty GeForce graphics card Dust to dust.
 My old GeForce graphics card in the 1990s.

 Bill Gates may not have said “640K ought to be enough for anybody”, but I still remember when 1 GB was a gigantic amount of data and 1 TB was pure science fiction.
-In an episode of Star Trek Enterprise the ship’s main computer is erased.
-The display read “Total volume deleted: 19.3 XB”, as in exa-byte I suppose (10^18, so 1 XB is a million TB).
+In an episode of Star Trek Enterprise (aired 2001) the ship’s main computer is erased and the display read “Total volume deleted: 19.3 XB”, as in exa-byte (10^18, so 1 XB is a million TB).

 40 years ago, state of the art computers were used to place a man on the moon.
 Today we carry the same computing power in our pockets, with practically limitless potential for creativity and cooperation, but what do we do with it?
 Play Angry Birds.